sivertba/sivertba/disputas.md

 Link til video stream av disputasen blir også gjort tilgjengelig etterhvert.

 <!---  ## Thesis
-Here the thesis will be made available.
+Here is a [link to the thesis](https://studntnu-my.sharepoint.com/:b:/g/personal/sivertba_ntnu_no/EQNC0M2Y7eNLmnZM6Z0oQzcBlwecqvoO1XKeoIULWIP2fA?e=oW5djq) as it was sendt to print.
 A link to the presentation used during the defence is also given here. --->